P1kachu/p1kachu.github.io/about.md

 reverse engineering, and security in general.

 I used to take part in security events like CTFs with my team from the [LSE](http://www.lse.epita.fr).
-I now then worked at [WhiteMotion (Japan)](http://www.white-motion.com/) for 3 years as security and automotive research.
-Now, I work for [NCC Group.](https://www.nccgroup.com/jp/) as a Managing Security Consultant.
+I then worked for [WhiteMotion (Japan)](http://www.white-motion.com/) for 3 years as a security and automotive researcher.
+I now work for [NCC Group.](https://www.nccgroup.com/jp/) as a Managing Security Consultant.

 I like computer security and anything related to automotive.